jimtin/IRCoreForensicFramework/README.md

 * Laser focused on automating incident response actions, rather than system monitoring.
 Aims to eliminate Tier I and Tier II adversaries described in the article *Resilient Military Systems and the Advanced Cyber Threat* (https://nsarchive2.gwu.edu/NSAEBB/NSAEBB424/docs/Cyber-081.pdf)
 * Tightly controlled and well recorded interation with remote systems
 * Fun and interesting
+* No need to use a host agent - this tool uses living off the land techniques, combined with the WinPmem executeable

 ## Setup (What you need to use)
 1. Your own endpoint with the following installed: